-• Experience: Has more than 36 years of experience at Gerdau and has held the position of Executive Vice President in the Executive Committee Gerdau (CEG in Portuguese), coordinating the Special Steels Business Operation, Latin America Business Operation and the Actions arising from the Gerdau Project 2022 - Strategy (Apr/2014 to Dec/2017).
+• Professional Experience: Has more than 37 years of experience at Gerdau and has held the position of Executive Vice President in the Executive Committee Gerdau (CEG in Portuguese), coordinating the Special Steels Business Operation, Latin America Business Operation and the Actions arising from the Gerdau Project 2022 - Strategy (2014-2017).
 He was Vice Chairman of the Board of Directors of Gerdau S.A. and Vice Chairman of the Metallurgical Board of Directors Gerdau S.A., a publicly traded company, holding company of Gerdau S.A.
-(Jan/2018 to Apr/2020).
-Currently is (i) Chairman of the Board of Directors of Gerdau S.A. and member of its advisory committees and (ii) Chairman of the Board of Directors of Gerdau S.A. publicly traded company, holding company of Gerdau S.A., (iii) Board Member of Gerdau Previdência (private social security), (iv) Board Member of the Gerdau Institute and (v) Board member of IEDI - Institute for Studies in Industrial Development.
+(2018-2020).
+Currently is (i) Chairman of the Board of Directors of Gerdau S.A. and member of its advisory committees and (ii) Chairman of the Board of Directors of Metalúrgica Gerdau S.A. publicly traded company, holding company of Gerdau S.A., (iii) Board Member of Gerdau Previdência (private social security), (iv) Board Member of the Gerdau Institute, (v) Board member of IEDI - Institute for Studies in Industrial Development and (vi) Member of the Board of GAB - Global Advisory Board of Kellogg Northwestern.